iturdikulov/notes/Taskwarrior.md

 - [[open-source]]
 - [[CLI]]
 - many extensions and integrations, like Taskwarrior Server and Taskwarrior TUI
-- integrations, most popular Timewarrior and Taskserver, TODO: add note/use it.
+- integrations, most popular Timewarrior and Taskserver, - [ ] add note/use it.

 ## Quickstart